jdmax/btarg_controls/docs/source/index.rst

 Settings Files
 ==============
 The majority of the required settings for each device are in the :doc:`settings` ``settings.yaml``.
 Each top level entry defines a device which needs an IOC, and it has subentries to give the connection addresses, read delay and timeout.
-A ``channels`` entry lists ll the channels for that device in order; for intsance the 8 channels of a Lakeshore 218 temperature monitor are listed as names in their order on the device.
+A ``channels`` entry lists ll the channels for that device in order; for instance the 8 channels of a Lakeshore 218 temperature monitor are listed as names in their order on the device.
 In general, each channel defines a Process variable with a corresponding suffix, such as a temperature indicator ``Shield_Cold_TI``.
 Some channels do not include a suffix, in which case their modules create multiple PVs based on that channel name.

 The records.yaml file defines default fields for PVs created from the settings.yaml file.
 All entries in the records file are optional, but allow descriptions, units and starting alarm values to be defined.